eliashaeussler/cache-warmup/docs/configuration.md

 ## Command parameters

-The `cache-warmup` command accepts a various set of command parameters.
+The library accepts a various set of command parameters.
 Each command parameter reflects an available configuration option:

 ```bash